matter-labs/zinc/zinc-book/src/05-operators/02-bitwise.md

 # Bitwise operators

-Bitwise operators do not perform any kind of overflow checking at compile time.
-If an overflow happens, the Zinc VM will fail at runtime.

 The `|=`, `^=`, `&=`, `<<=`, `>>=` shortcut operators perform the operation
 and assign the result to the first operand.
 The first operand must be a mutable memory location like a variable, array element, or structure field.